Do I need to wear a face mask in the Valley?

 Do you rent wheelchairs?

 We do not offer wheelchair rental.
-Currently, our shuttle service is not running.
-For special requests please contact us before your arrival to Maile Furshpan, Retail & Visitor Services Manager firstname.lastname@example.org (808)638-5870
+Shuttle service is running from the Hale Ho'ike to waterfall turnaround $10 per person one way.
+The first shuttle starts at 9:45 am.
+For special requests please contact us before your arrival to Maile Furshpan, Retail & Visitor Services Manager email@example.com (808)638-5870

 Do you rent lockers?